 Does the school provide extra learning opportunities such as bringing in guest artists, field trips, or job shadowing?

 You can only learn so much in the classroom setting.
-Getting outside the school doors, especially somewhere you see yourself after graduation, can provide invaluable experiences.
+Getting outside the school doors, especially somewhere you see yourself after graduation, can provide students with invaluable experiences.

 Do They Offer Support After Graduation?